Kazakhstan–Russia relations

 Kazakhstan–Russia relations are the bilateral foreign relations between Kazakhstan and the Russian Federation.
-Kazakhstan has an embassy in Moscow, a consulate-general in Saint Petersburg, Astrakhan, and Omsk.
-Russia has an embassy in Astana and consulates in Almaty and Oral.

 Overview

 Vladimir Putin in Kazakhstan, October 2000.

 The Russian government considers Kazakhstan a reliable ally and strategic partner.

 Kazakhstan and Russia are both founding members of the Shanghai Cooperation Organisation, the Collective Security Treaty Organization, and are additionally part of the Euro-Atlantic Partnership Council and the Commonwealth of Independent States.
 Both also founded the Eurasian Economic Union with Belarus.
 Following the collapse of the USSR, the issue of nuclear weapons was central to diplomatic relations between Kazakhstan and Russia, the West, and the broader international community.

-In recent years, Kazakhstan has attempted to balance ties between both sides by selling petroleum and natural gas to its northern neighbor at artificially low prices, allowing heavy investment from Russian businesses, and concluding an agreement over the Baikonur Cosmodrome, while simultaneously assisting the West in the War on Terror.
+In recent years, Kazakhstan has attempted to balance ties between both sides by selling petroleum and natural gas to its northern neighbor at artificially low prices, allowing heavy investment from Russian businesses, and concluding an agreement over the Baikonur Cosmodrome, while simultaneously assisting the West in the war on terror.

 According to a survey conducted by the Central Asia Barometer between 2017 and 2019, 87% of Kazakhs have a favorable view of Russia, with 8% holding an unfavorable view.
 The survey also found that 88% support closer relations with Russia, compared to 6% who do not.

-As a result of the Russian invasion of Ukraine, public opinion in Kazakhstan has turned against Russia.
+Public opinion in Kazakhstan has turned against Russia.
 According to a poll conducted by Demoscope, in November 2022, 22% of respondents expressed support for Ukraine and 13% of respondents expressed support for Russia, down from 39% in March 2022.

 In 2023, a poll found that 15% of Kazakhs thought Russia may invade Kazakhstan, up from 8.3% in a previous poll.